Women's Fitness Guide India 2026: PCOS, Fat Loss & Strength Plan That Works

 For hypothyroidism (underactive thyroid):

-• Fat loss is slower but not impossible — same principles apply, just with more patience
+- Fat loss is slower but not impossible — same principles apply, just with more patience

-• Selenium and iodine are critical nutrients for thyroid function
+- Selenium and iodine are critical nutrients for thyroid function

-• Avoid raw cruciferous vegetables in very large amounts (cooking neutralises goitrogens)
+- Avoid raw cruciferous vegetables in very large amounts (cooking neutralises goitrogens)

-• Consistent sleep and stress management are non-negotiable
+- Consistent sleep and stress management are non-negotiable

 ➡️ Deep dive: Thyroid Weight Management Guide ➡️ Diet plan: Thyroid Diet Plan — Indian Foods

-The Role of Stress in Women's Health
+What Role Does Stress Play in Women's Health?

 Cortisol (the stress hormone) disrupts estrogen and progesterone balance, worsens PCOS symptoms, promotes belly fat storage, increases sugar cravings, and impairs sleep quality.
 Indian women often carry disproportionately high stress loads.